 Marketing Authorisation Holder

-Austria, Belgium, Germany, Greece, Ireland, Luxembourg, Malta, the Netherlands, Slovakia, Poland, Portugal, Spain: Implanon NXT
+Austria, Belgium, Germany, Ireland, Luxembourg, Malta, the Netherlands, Slovakia, Poland, Portugal, Spain: Implanon NXT

-Denmark, Estonia, Finland, France, Iceland, Italy, Norway, Romania, Sweden, UK: Nexplanon
+Denmark, Estonia, Finland, France, Iceland, Italy, Norway, Romania, Sweden, United Kingdom (Northern Ireland): Nexplanon

 This leaflet was last revised in March 2023.

 © 2023 Organon group of companies.
 All rights reserved.